Kirkwall: Media and the arts

 The composer Peter Maxwell Davies was among a group which founded the annual St Magnus International Festival which is centred on Kirkwall each midsummer.
+Notable music acts such as the Wrigley Sisters and Bryttania formed in Kirkwall.

 Orkney Theatre, a 384-seat venue, was opened in 2014 next to Kirkwall Grammar School in The Meadows.
 It has an orchestra pit which can be made available for use by removing two rows of seats.

 Kirkwall Harbour can be seen in The Highlands and Islands – A Royal Tour, a 1973 documentary about Prince Charles' visit to the Highlands and Islands, directed by Oscar Marzaroli.

 Scottish film-maker Margaret Tait was born in Kirkwall, and many of her films (in particular the Aspects of Kirkwall series) are set there.

 Long-running The Simpsons character Groundskeeper Willie was born in Kirkwall.

 Landmarks

 Kirkwall has many 17th–18th-century houses and other structures in the local vernacular style.
 Kirkwall Town Hall was completed in 1884.